dantekansepa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 9-duplicate_last_line  duplicates the last line of the file iacta

-# 10-no_more_js deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+# 10-no_more_js deletes all the regular files (not the directories) with a .js extension that are pre11;rgb:0000/0000/0000sent in the current directory and all its subfolders.

 # 11-directories counts the number of directories and sub-directories in the current directory.